Neil Sheehan, reporter who obtained Pentagon Papers, dies at 84

 Sheehan's wife, Susan Sheehan, and daughter, Catherine Sheehan Bruno, said the Vietnam War correspondent known for obtaining the Pentagon Papers for The New York Times died due to complications from Parkinson's disease, The Times and Politico reported.

 Born on Oct.
-27, 1936, in Holyoke, Mass., Sheehan graduated from Harvard in 1958 and joined the Army where he worked as a journalist.
-He moonlighted for UPI in 1962 reporting from Saigon.
+27, 1936, in Holyoke, Mass., Sheehan graduated from Harvard in 1958 and joined the Army, where he worked as a journalist.
+He moonlighted for UPI at the agency's Asian headquarters in Tokyo.

-In 1964, he was hired by The New York Times and sent back to Vietnam.
+Upon leaving the Army in 1962, UPI hired Sheehan and sent him to work in Saigon as a staff correspondent.
+There, observing the destruction and bloodshed of war, he first began to question the United States' role in Vietnam.

+He gained a reputation as one of the so-called "fearless threesome" of war correspondents, which included Malcolm Browne of the Associated Press and David Halberstam of The Times.
+They became known for digging up details about the war that challenged the more upbeat daily military briefings, The Washington Post reported.

 The Nixon administration obtained an injunction against the publication of the report, saying national security was at stake.